-Known as the “Charlie” in general, the English Toy Spaniel actually have different names based on their coloring – Red and White = Blenheim, Black and Tan = King Charles, White Black and Tan = Prince Charles, Solid Red = Ruby.
+Known as the “Charlie” in general, the English Toy Spaniel actually has different names based on their coloring – Red and White = Blenheim, Black and Tan = King Charles, White Black and Tan = Prince Charles, and Solid Red = Ruby.

 4. French Bulldog

 With speeds under 15 miles per hour, the “Frenchie” is not winning any races.

 This is not an issue for the proud owners of these four-legged family members.

 With most owners saying they are “clowns,” they provide enough love and entertainment to make up for the lack of physical ability.

 Don’t think that they don’t need daily walks, though.

 French Bulldogs like to eat and can really put on the pounds if not exercised regularly.